luciebinder/ws-openness-2025/_sources/general-information/wrap-up.md

 **Congratulations** on developing your own open course concept and creating the first version of your course website!

-During this small group session, we worked towards four key goals:
+During this small group session, we worked towards **four key goals**:

 - Understanding the value of Open Educational Resources (OERs).
 Recognize how openness can enhance teaching, learning, and research.
 - Designing a course concept that addresses didactic challenges
 Think beyond what you teach — focus on how and why to support effective learning.